mekowalski/beer-client/NOTES.md

 - Reducers: i would hold an `index.js` file that uses `combineReducers`. this would also hols other reducers for fetching beers or other context i need for the app
 - Components: mainly used to hold components that aren't smart, they just display content
 - Containers: these would hold components that need to actually use and manage State and Data

+### Tree Structure
+- not sure if i should have separate folders such as `components`, `reducers`, `actions`, etc
+- should i also have a sub-folder for the REST pages such as:
+  - `BeerCreate` form
+  - `BeerUpdate` form
+  - `BeerShow` page
+  - `BeerDelete` page
+- currently i have a beer SHOW page(that isn't working yet) and a beer INDEX page (struggling with format)